 Before we get started, I'd really like to talk about the Anaconda!

-Anaconda is a versatile and powerful data science platform.
+Anaconda is a versatile and powerful data science platform (also consider checking out this perfect parcel of information for data science degree).
 It comes with many libraries required to perform data science, mathematics or engineering work.
 It comes with the Spyder IDE and Jupyter notebook.
 Anaconda really makes everything so much easier, especially or beginners and quite a few of the libraries I will are included in the Anaconda installation.

 You can download anaconda from here: https://www.anaconda.com/distribution/

 NumPy is short for numeric python.
-It finds extensive use in mathematical, scientific, engineering and data science applications.
+It finds extensive use in mathematical, scientific, engineering and data science applications (also consider checking out this career guide for data science jobs).
 NumPy helps perform operations such as reshaping, slicing, complex mathematical operations, and statistical analysis.